dmuth/procedural-webserver/README.md

 up content which is generated procedurally.
 That way, I can hammer it with my web crawler yet still get unique pages generated with little memory usage.

-### Set up

-This will install required packages, such as my [Log4go package](https://github.com/dmuth/google-go-log4go):

-    go get

-### Syntax
+### Usage

-    go run ./*.go [--debug-level level] [--num-images-max n] [--num-images-min n] [--num-links-max n] [--num-links-min n] [--seed "seed string"]

-    --debug-level Specify a debugging level.
-Valid values are "error", "warn", "info", "debug", and "trace".
+To use this in your app, you'd want Go code that looks like this:

+    import server "github.com/dmuth/procedural-webserver"

+    func main() {
+        server_object := server.NewServer(port, NumLinksMin, NumLinksMax, NumImagesMin, NumImagesMax, Seed)
+        go server_object.Start() // Start the webserver
+        // do stuff
+        server_object.Stop() // Stop the webserver
+    }

-    --num-images-max Max number of images listed on each generated page. (they're not really images) --num-images-min Min number of images. (actual number of created images is somewhere between min and max) --num-links-max Max number of links listed on each generated page. (links bring up more procedurally generated content)
+- NumLinksMin: Min number of links. (actual number of created images is somewhere between min and max)
+- NumLinksMax: Max number of links listed on each generated page. (links bring up more procedurally generated content)
-    --num-links-min Min number of links. (actual number of created images is somewhere between min and max) --seed Our base seed.
+- NumImagesMin: Min number of images. (actual number of created images is somewhere between min and max)
+- NumImagesMax: Max number of images listed on each generated page. (they're not really images)
+- Seed: Our base seed.
 If not specified, a default is used.
 If specified, this change s the content of all pages.
 If you understand how Minecraft world seeds work, this is the same concept.

 Once the server is running, do `curl localhost` to bring up the main page and go from there.